Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Conclusion

 \section{Conclusion}

-In summary, this research paper explored the application of neural networks in quantum tomography, and the findings suggest that they offer a promising approach to solving the challenges associated with reconstructing quantum states.
+This research paper explored the application of neural networks in quantum tomography.
+We propose two neural‑network architectures for quantum state reconstruction: the Restricted Feature‑Based Network (RFB‑Net), which performs direct state estimation using only measurement data, and the Mixed‑States Neural Network (MS‑NN), which leverages prior knowledge of the target state to achieve accelerated convergence.
 The results demonstrate that neural network architectures, when trained on appropriate datasets, can produce accurate and efficient reconstructions of quantum states.
 Furthermore, the approach presented in this paper is scalable and can be extended to large-scale quantum systems.
 It is clear that the combination of neural networks and quantum tomography has great potential for advancing the field of quantum information processing, and we anticipate that this research will inspire further exploration and development of these methods in the future.